zippy84/vtkbool/README.md

 This is an extension of the graphics library VTK.
 The goal of the extension is to equip the library with boolean operations on polygonal meshes.
 I started the project at the end of my studies in mechanical engineering at the University of Applied Sciences ([HTWK](http://htwk-leipzig.de/)) in Leipzig.
 I used VTK to develop a program, which I had to create for a paper.
 At this time I would have wished, that this feature already exists.
 There was several implementations from third parties, but after some tests, I came to the conclusion, that none of them worked correct.
 I decided to start with my own implementation.
 This library is the result of my efforts.

-## Donating

-If you like this project and you want to support it, you can donate with [PayPal](https://paypal.me/zippy84).

 ## Features

 - no extra libraries required